Department Brown Bags

 Professor Sandra Hanson was awarded her second Fulbright.
 The award involves an exchange with Leipzig University in the Spring of 2012.

-Professor Enrique S. Pumar was awarded a grant from the Smithsonian Latino Center to Coordinate Phase 2 of the Latino DC History Project.
+Professor Enrique S. Pumar was awarded a grant from the Smithsonian Latino Center in 2012-2013 to Coordinate Phase 2 of the Latino DC History Project.
 The Latino DC History Project documents the footprint of the Latino population in the Washington Metropolitan region.

 Professor Daniel Martinez is the Principle Investigator, Data Manager and Chief Data Analyst of the Migrant Border Crossing Study founded by the Ford Foundation Mexico.
 This project will survey over 1,200 migrants in multiple cities along the Southwestern border to study the intersections between unauthorized migration and cartel violence and the impact of enforcement efforts on families.